SteveRMann/LibraryExperiments/README.md

 # ALib0.h
 <h3 align="center">Strange name, but interesting library</h3>

 ALib0 was mentioned on a thread in the Arduino forums in a comment by DrDiettrich.
+ALib0 ([Github site.](https://github.com/DrDiettrich/ALib0)) is a translation of the [original](https://github.com/CombiesGit/TaskMacro) in German.

 My search led me to a fork of the original (TaskMacros) in DrDiettrich's [Github site.](https://github.com/DrDiettrich/ALib0)